nashville-software-school/client-side-mastery/book-1-setup/README.md

 ### dbdiagram.io

-Sign up on [dibdiagram.io](https://dbdiagram.io) and bookmark the site.
+Sign up on [dbdiagram.io](https://dbdiagram.io) and bookmark the site.

+### devdocs.io

+Bookmark the [devdocs.io](https://devdocs.io/) site.
+It contains documentation for nearly everything you will be learning during your time here at NSS.

 ### Jobtrack